 If you are an Indiana highway worker or driver who was injured in a construction work zone due to another driver's negligence, it's possible you may be able to collect for damages.
 In most instances, we will be able to recover for medical bills, lost wages, and pain and suffering.

 We offer FREE consultations to injured workers, drivers, and their families and can meet you anywhere that is convenient for you.
-In addition, our Indianapolis injury attorneys work on a contingent fee basis, meaning there are never any upfront charges, and the only way our firm is paid is if we make a recovery on your behalf.
+In addition, our Indianapolis car accident lawyers work on a contingent fee basis, meaning there are never any upfront charges, and the only way our firm is paid is if we make a recovery on your behalf.